privacytoolsIO/sentinel-resources/README.md

 ## Resources

-* [Sentinel Resources](https://trinityprivacy.gitbook.io/sentinel-resources/): all the resources you need to understand Sentinel dVPN Network
+[Sentinel Resources](https://trinityprivacy.gitbook.io/sentinel-resources/): all the resources you need to understand Sentinel dVPN Network

 ## Node

-* [Sentinel dVPN Node Install Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to install a node and contribute to the network
+[Node Install Guide](https://trinityprivacy.gitbook.io/sentinel-dvpn-node-guide/): how to install a node and contribute to the network

 ## Validator